Courtesy photo Webshots

 Case summary by Jody Ewing

-On Tuesday morning, May 26, 1998, sometime between 9 and 9:45 a.m., Patricia Anne “Pat” Jauron, 45, was viciously stabbed several times in the rural Sioux City home she and her husband, Eugene “Gene” Jauron, had just vacated.
+On Tuesday morning, May 26, 1998, sometime between 9 and 9:45 a.m., Patricia Anne “Pat” Jauron, 45, was viciously stabbed several times in the rural Sioux City home she and her husband, Eugene “Gene” Jauron, had vacated six months earlier.

 Woodbury County in Iowa

-Patricia — who’d just retired from the Sergeant Bluff Middle School — went across the road at the scheduled appointment time and was supposed to be gone only for a few moments.
+Patricia, who’d just retired from the Sergeant Bluff Middle School, went across the road at the scheduled appointment time, and, according to her husband, was “supposed to be gone only for a few moments.”

-When Pat didn’t return home, Gene said he went to check on her at the other house.
+When Pat didn’t return home, Jauron said he went to check on her at the other house.
 He said he found the waterbed in the basement covered in blood.

 “He’d hit her in the head, knocked her down and tied her up,” Jauron said.
 “She still had the twine on her one arm, but she got loose.
 He started stabbing.
 She got out the basement door and she got out into the yard and he must have stabbed all the way out.”